Where can I find out about employment opportunities at SNAP?

 Can I submit a resume to indicate interest in a position?

 No. We have found applications contain much more detail than resumes.
-Therefore, we require an application be completed.
+Therefore, we require an application to be completed.
 A resume and cover letter may be included, but cannot substitute for a completed application.

 Does SNAP perform a background check on job applicants?